Technion-Kishony-lab/data-to-paper/README.md

-# data-to-paper: Automatic data-science research
+# data-to-paper: Automating data-science research

 **data-to-paper** is a framework for systematically navigating the power of AI to performs a complete end-to-end data-science research, starting from raw data and concluding with comprehensive, reproducible, and correct